UCdasec/CrossEM/README.md

 * GPU machine (Intel i9 CPU, 128GB memory,and a NVIDIA  NVIDIA 4080 GPU).
 * GPU Server (Optional for accelarted Performance:AMD EPYC 7742 64-Core processor with 512 gB memory and 4 NVIDIA A100-SXM GPU)

+**Please note that a different version of Tensorflow may prevent one from obtaining consistent observations as ours when reproducing results.
+The same version of Tensorflow is recommanded.**

 ## Datasets

 Our datasets used in this study can be accessed through the link below (last modified: **September 2025**):